 It’s advantageous to use a project management system such as ClickUp with your team to keep everything organized.
 Determine how you’ll communicate and what your working hours are.
 You may want to use email, Slack, text, or another form of communication.

 Once all of these items have been shared, have a kick-off call with your new team member to ensure they’ve received all the logins and materials they need and to discuss their first tasks.
 On this call, you can set due dates and discuss the plan together.
 Clear up any questions, and get ready to start working on your first tasks together!
+Feel free to call this 24 hr employment law advice line for any questions you have about employment law.

 As they complete their first tasks, give positive and constructive feedback, and work together collaboratively to help train them on what you are looking for.
 You can also ask them to share their feedback on processes and what opportunities for growth and simplification they see in your business.